jynxwk/Lucid-Framework/README.md

 - Might switch from plain JavaScript to NodeJS

 ## Usage
-Coding with JSPA is just like coding with HTML, CSS and JavaScript as usual with the only difference that it automatically prevents the page from reloading and replacing the page's content with the requested page content and partially compresses it.
+Coding with Lucid is just like coding with HTML, CSS and JavaScript as usual with the only difference that it automatically prevents the page from reloading and replacing the page's content with the requested page content and partially compresses it.

 ### Routing
 Place an index.html file in the desired /route directory.
 That file will be loaded when the /route is called.